GameTactic/MapsMicroserviceDeprecated/README.md

-# GameTactic Api Template
+# GameTactic Maps

-This is template which can be used to create new PHP microservices.
+This microservice will provide URLs to fetch current maps for the selected game.

 ## Contributing